Rethinking Impostor Syndrome™ Coach Training

-Bring a transformational and proven framework to address impostor syndrome based on four decades of work by the world’s leading expert.
+Elevate your credibility, confidence, and expertise with a proven framework based on four decades of work by the world’s foremost thought leader.

 Millions of people around the world – regardless of gender — secretly worry they’re not as smart or talented or qualified as other people “think” they are.